Salil03/Dots-and-Boxes/README.md

 # Done
 - Board Class

-# Todo

 - Interface for player move
-- Implement algorithm for computer move
 - Scoring system
+- Primitive algorithm for computer move

+# Todo

+- Implement a better algorithm for computer move
 - Show Board in a prettier way?